Bill Gates | |

 to find bugs in CCC's software in exchange for computer time.
 Rather than use

-source code for various programs that ran on the system, including programs in FORTRAN, LISP, and machine language.
+the system via Teletype, Gates went to CCC's offices and studied source code for various programs that ran on the system, including programs in FORTRAN, LISP, and machine language.
 The arrangement with CCC continued until 1970,

 when the company went out of business.
 The following year, Information

-Sciences, Inc. hired the four Lakeside students to write a payroll program in
+Sciences, Inc. hired the four Lakeside students to write a payroll program in COBOL, providing them computer time and royalties.

 After his administrators became aware of his programming abilities, Gates wrote